-Nor is Florence the only natural disaster to see humans fleeing for their lives without their four-legged family.
-Over 100,000 animals were abandoned in the wake of Hurricane Katrina, according to Louisiana’s SPCA, although 44 percent of people didn’t evacuate at all because they feared leaving their pets behind.
+Of course, Hurricane Florence wasn’t the only natural disaster that spelled disaster for animals.
+Over 100,000 animals were abandoned in the wake of Hurricane Katrina, according to Louisiana’s SPCA.
+Meanwhile, another 44 percent of people didn’t evacuate because they feared leaving their pets behind.

 A better option still is to plan and prepare for evacuation with your animals in tow.
 They’re counting on you!